GPCRmd/simulation_pipeline/README.md

 Simulation productions are run by default in NVT conditions.
 The provided demo set 3 replicates took approximately 6-7 days each to run in our server, with a GTX 1080Ti GPU.

 ## Wrapping and aliging of simulated systems
-Depends on VMD
-Aligns systems around transmembrane protein atoms
+To be properly visualized, simulated systems need to be wrapped and aligned.
+In 'Part 5' of the pipeline systems are wrapped and aligned using VMD's pbctools package around the transmembrane part of the system's main protein.
+VMD's output is a dcd file, that gets converted into an XTC by mdconvert.

 ## Other
-A ligand RMSD calculator is provided, to ensure stability of ligand Another script is provided to submit your simulation into GPCRmd, if necessary.
-A password and username must be specified first

-# Instructions
-+ Explain demo
+Once wrapped and aligned, the system can be considered finished. and no further steps are required.
+However, the pipeline also includes two post-simulation cells:
++ A tool to calculate the RMSD of the systems' ligands, to ensure their stability
++ A more complex script to automatically submit your simulations to GPCRmd, if you so wish.
+Notice a GPCRmd account is required to make this part work.

 # Demo
-+ Prepare input.json for 4EJ4, alonside structure
-+ Describe what to do to run build pipeline
-+ Add also compressed file with output of 4EJ4 build
-+ Mention time to build usually (max.
-15min)
-+ Mention equillibration and proudcion times in our computer server
+A demo set is included to try out this pipeline.
+It comprises a the structure Delta Opioid receptor in complex with Naltrindole (pdb ID: 4EJ4).
+The pipeline is set out by default to run this example, although an initial path for paramchem should be set by the user.
+The building in total should not take more than 30min.